FDA Targets Cigar Makers, Threatening 119-Year-Old Business

 Many of J.C.
 Newman’s employees come from one-time competitors that are no longer in business.
 If the El Reloj facility goes under, there is no other factory in Tampa where cigar makers will be able to apply their skills.

-Newman told Watchdog.org that he’ll continue to advocate for a premium exemption.
-The FDA also is receiving public comment about its proposed rule until August 8.
-As of Wednesday morning, 37,943 comments have been submitted.
+Newman told Watchdog.org he’ll continue to advocate for a premium exemption.
+The FDA also received public comment about its proposed rule through August 8.
+As of late July, 37,943 comments had been submitted.

 Newman said he recently met with FDA officials and showed them two cigars: one produced at his Tampa factory and a potentially exempted hand-rolled premium cigar.
 The regulators couldn’t tell the difference, he said.